atenghamn/diveTours/README.md

 # diveTours
 A simple website, part of a school project

-This is a schoolproject, not  commercial project
+This is a schoolproject, not a commercial project

+---
+All images by Patrik Falk
 ---

 ### TODO
 - [x] Set up CSS and HTML skeleton